djvaldez/beta-rest-sdk-php/README.md

 # beta-rest-sdk-php
-Beta PHP client bindings for the CyberSource REST API
+Proof-of-Concept PHP client bindings for the CyberSource REST API

+*** DO NOT USE FOR PRODUCTION, OR EVEN THINK ABOUT IT :-)  **